Heritage and Identity Recognition

 Resources

 KU celebrates the "National Non-Traditional Student Week" in early November each year.
-The Student Involvement and Leadership Center partners with other campus partners to provide programming and resources catered to non-traditional students throughout the year.
+The Student Engagement Center partners with other campus departments to provide programming and resources catered to non-traditional students throughout the year.

 According to the Center for First-Generation Student Success, "FGCC is celebrated annually on November 8 to commemorate the signing of the Higher Education Act of 1965 by then-President Lyndon B. Johnson.
 This act created federal financial aid programs to fund students’ educations and made key investments in colleges and universities."